OpenEvalProject/evals/manuscripts/elife-23907/v2/manuscript.md

 ## Abstract

-10.7554/eLife.23907.001 The Atlantic herring is one of the most abundant vertebrates on earth but its nucleotide diversity is moderate (π = 0.3%), only three-fold higher than in human.
+The Atlantic herring is one of the most abundant vertebrates on earth but its nucleotide diversity is moderate (π = 0.3%), only three-fold higher than in human.
 Here, we present a pedigree-based estimation of the mutation rate in this species.
-Based on whole-genome sequencing of four parents and 12 offspring, the estimated mutation rate is 2.0 × 10 -9 per base per generation.
+Based on whole-genome sequencing of four parents and 12 offspring, the estimated mutation rate is 2.0 × 10-9 per base per generation.
 We observed a high degree of parental mosaicism indicating that a large fraction of these de novo mutations occurred during early germ cell development.
 The estimated mutation rate – the lowest among vertebrates analyzed to date – partially explains the discrepancy between the rather low nucleotide diversity in herring and its huge census population size.
 But a species like the herring will never reach its expected nucleotide diversity because of fluctuations in population size over the millions of years it takes to build up high nucleotide diversity.
-DOI: http://dx.doi.org/10.7554/eLife.23907.001

 ## Introduction